-Teaching usually consists of one full day on campus, generally 6 hours a week, split between lectures and activity-based seminars, with some online study and 1-2-1 tutorials that can be arranged to suit the student's needs, with a timetable to fit around other life commitments, like work and childcare.
-Throughout the academic year, there is usually a consistent day on campus each week, allowing students to benefit from the full range of Plymouth Marjon University's digital and information resources and facilities.
+Academic learning usually consists of one full day on campus, generally 6 hours a week, split between lectures and activity-based seminars, with some online study and 1-2-1 tutorials that can be arranged to suit the apprentice's needs.
+Throughout the academic year, there is usually a consistent day on campus each week to provide the core curriculum, allowing apprentices to benefit from the full range of Plymouth Marjon University's digital and information resources and facilities.